ReCFA: Resilient Control-Flow Attestation: Abstract

 \section{Abstract}

 Recent IoT applications gradually adapt more complicated end systems with commodity software.
 Ensuring the runtime integrity of these software is a challenging task for the remote controller or cloud services.
 Popular enforcement is the runtime remote attestation which requires the end system (prover) to generate evidence for its runtime behavior and a remote trusted verifier to attest the evidence.
 Control-flow attestation is a kind of runtime attestation that provides diagnoses towards the remote control-flow hijacking at the prover.
 Most of these attestation approaches focus on small or embedded software.
-The recent advance to attesting complicated software depends on the source code and execution-profiling CFG to measure the subpaths, which may be incomplete and unavailable for commodity software.
+The recent advance to attesting complicated software depends on the source code and CFG traversing to measure the checkpoint-separated subpaths, which may be unavailable for commodity software and cause possible context missing between consecutive subpaths in the measurements.

 In this work, we propose a resilient control-flow attestation (ReCFA), which does not need the offline measurement of all legitimate control-flow paths, thus scalable to be used on complicated commodity software.
 Our main contribution is a multi-phase approach to condensing the runtime control-flow events; as a result, the vast amount of control-flow events are abstracted into a deliverable size.
 The condensing approach consists of filtering skippable call sites, folding program-structure related control-flow events, and a greedy compression.
 Our approach is implemented with binary-level static analysis and instrumentation.
 We employ a shadow stack mechanism at the verifier to enforce context-sensitive control-flow integrity and diagnose the compromised control-flow events violating the security policy.
 The experimental results on real-world benchmarks show both the efficiency of the control-flow condensing and the effectiveness of security enforcement.